DarkMatter68/satcb/README.md

 This is my first 'major' attempt at doing something _useful_ in Ansible.
 If you see something that does not follow good practice or could just be done better then please (politely :-) ) let me know.

-I am aware there some code cleanup is required ...  :-)
+I am aware there is some code cleanup is required ...  :-)